reevee-codes/playwright-java-vs-playwright-ts/README.md

 2. **Singleton Pattern**
     - Used in Configuration management
-    - Ensures single instance of test context per thread
+    - Ensures single instance of test context per thread.

 3. **Factory Pattern**
     - Browser and page initialization